Tonbridge to Penshurst Walk

 6. After passing the sports pitches follow the path under a low railway bridge carrying the South Eastern main line.
 A further short stretch of tarmac leads onto a broad woodland path alongside a water channel, the outflow from the Powder Mills? site.
 In 200m you come to a path junction and turn left, crossing a couple of footbridges into Haysden Country Park?.

 • Cross the river on Lucifer Bridge and go along the side of Barden Lake.
 Continue on paths close to the main branch of the river, going through Heusenstamm Wood and over an embankment by the Leigh Flood Relief Barrier.
-Go under the A21 flyover and follow the riverside path round to the left, under the railway and onto a strip of land alongside Haysden Water.
-Cross a footbridge and turn right onto the Straight Mile.
+Go under the A21 Medway Viaduct and a railway bridge to continue on a strip of land between the river and Haysden Water.
+Go across the James Christie Bridge and turn right onto the Straight Mile.
 Follow CR 12 to Ensfield Bridge.

 1. Follow the footpath for 150m, passing a well-camouflaged WW Ⅱ pillbox in the undergrowth.
 Where the two paths merge again cross the river on Lucifer Bridge (with steel lattice sides), leaving the EVW.
 Do not cross a second footbridge over a backwater but immediately turn right between metal barriers onto a narrow woodland path, leaving CR 12.

-3. In 150m you pass the ruined Stone Lock? and its bridge to continue on a broad strip of grassland alongside a straight stretch of the river, the New Cut?.
-In 300m go past Friendship Bridge.
-Where the main path turns left shortly afterwards, keep ahead through a squeeze gate into Heusenstamm Wood?.
+3. In 150m you pass the ruined Stone Lock? and its bridge to continue on a long straight grassy path through a meadow.
+In 300m ignore Friendship Bridge across the river, but where the main path turns left shortly afterwards, keep ahead through a squeeze gate into Heusenstamm Wood?.

-It goes without saying that if the barrier has been raised and this meadow is flooded the rest of the walk will not be feasible.
+It goes without saying that if the barrier has been raised and the meadow is flooded the rest of the walk will not be feasible.

-6. Follow the path through this potentially muddy area; you are now back on the EVW and heading SW.
-As you approach a projecting piece of woodland over the lake, fork left where the path splits.
+6. You are now back on the EVW and heading SW.
+As you approach a projecting piece of woodland over the lake, ignore a path for anglers off to the right.

 • Just after this fork an inconspicuous path through the trees on the left leads to a viewpoint across Haysden Water.
-If you take this detour the path loops back to rejoin the main path by the footbridge a little further ahead.
+If you take this detour it loops back to rejoin the main path by the footbridge a little further ahead.

-7. The main path swings left and goes alongside a wooden fence to a substantial footbridge over a water channel.
-Follow the path across this and round to the right, soon coming to a path junction at the boundary of the Country Park where CR 12 rejoins from the left.
-Go straight ahead onto an attractive tree-lined path between two abandoned waterways, the Straight Mile?.
+7. The main path swings left and goes alongside a wooden fence.
+Cross a water channel on the James Christie Bridge and follow the path round to the right, soon coming to a path junction at the boundary of the Country Park where CR 12 rejoins from the left.
+Go straight ahead onto a broad tree-lined path between two abandoned waterways, the western part of the Straight Mile?.

 8. In 500m keep ahead at a path crossing.
-In 200m you pass a couple of places where the waterways would have linked up with the river, withe the path swinging left to cross the second one on a bridge.
-After a short climb a footpath joins from a squeeze gate on the left.
+In 200m you pass a couple of places where the waterways would have linked up with the river, with the path swinging left to cross the second one.
+After a short climb a footpath joins from a gate on the left.

 After crossing over the Walk 1–19 route along the Straight Mile, you will now be following it (in reverse) into Penshurst village.

 9. Follow the path for a further 400m to reach a minor road.
-Turn right onto the road to cross the river on Enfield Bridge.
+Turn right onto the road to cross the river on Ensfield Bridge.

 10. Continue the directions at §E.